No. 5 Tigers continue season, rivalry dominance in run-rule victory over Gamecocks

 South Carolina head coach Beverly Smith wasn’t long for the rivalry action after disputing an illegal pitch call, getting tossed in the second inning.

-Cagle lined a 2-0 offering in the bottom of the third to extend Clemson’s edge.
+In Clemson's third, Cagle lined a 2-0 offering to extend the edge with a solo shot.
 It was Cagle’s 12th home run of the season and her fourth consecutive game with a home run.

 Anchoring a staff leading the nation in ERA, Cagle (16-1), fresh off of earning national player of the week honors, largely commanded the action from the circle.

 Cagle tallied five strikeouts and allowed a lone hit over five innings.
-She has given up just four hits total over her last four starts.
+She has given up just four hits total over her last three starts.

+"She just pitched a tremendous game.
+Kept them off-balance all night," Rittman said.

 Cagle picked up plenty of insurance runs in the fourth inning to help end things early.